HI-FRIENDS-SDC2/hi-friends/docs/introduction.md

 ## Software general description and where is stored

 The [HI-FRIENDS github repository](https://github.com/HI-FRIENDS-SDC2/hi-friends) contains the workflow used to find and characterize the HI sources in the data cube of the SKA Data Challenge 2.
 This is developed by the HI-FRIENDS team.
-The execution of the workflow was conducted in the SKA Regional Centre Prototype cluster at the IAA-CSIC (Spain).
+The execution of the workflow was conducted in the [SKA Regional Centre Prototype cluster at the IAA-CSIC (Spain)](https://sdc2.astronomers.skatelescope.org/computational-resources/iaa-csic-proto-src).

 The workflow is managed and executed using [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It uses `spectral-cube` based on `dask` parallelization tool and `astropy` suite to divide the large cube in smaller pieces.
 On each of the subcubes, we execute [Sofia-2](https://github.com/SoFiA-Admin/SoFiA-2) for masking the subcubes, find sources and characterize their properties.
 Finally, the individual catalogs are cleaned, concatenated into a single catalog, and duplicates from the overlapping regions are eliminated.
 Some diagnostic plots are produced using Jupyter notebook.

-## Participants
+## The HI-FRIENDS team

 - Mohammad Akhlaghi
 - Antxon Alberdi